Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights - NewsBreak

 Jaguars stats and trends

-- Jacksonville has two wins against the spread in seven games this season.
+- Jacksonville has two wins against the spread in seven games this year.

-- Jacksonville's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Jacksonville's games this season have hit the over on two of seven set point totals (28.6%).

+- The Jaguars average 17.6 points per game, comparable to the 15.6 the Bills allow.

-- Jacksonville is 2-3 against the spread and 1-4 overall when the team scores more than 15.6 points.
+- Jacksonville is 2-3 against the spread and 1-4 overall in games when it records more than 15.6 points.

-- In games that Jacksonville totals over 269.0 yards, the team is 2-4 against the spread and 1-5 overall.
+- In games that Jacksonville amasses more than 269.0 yards, the team is 2-4 against the spread and 1-5 overall.

-- The Jaguars have 12 giveaways this season, while the Bills have 18 takeaways.
+- The Jaguars have turned the ball over 12 times, six fewer times than the Bills have forced turnovers (18).

 Home and road insights